 That is the atmospheric loads stay balanced until thermogenic and other trapped forms of methane are extracted and released into the atmosphere.
 That extraction can be for coal, natural gas, fracked gas, coal bed gas, etc.(hydrocarbons).
 The thermogenic methane and CO2 from fossil fuels hasn’t been in the atmosphere for over an hundred million years.
 So it’s very old carbon stored in the earth, but newly released carbon in the atmosphere.
 The released CH4 also eventually breaks down to CO2.
 Though since there’s now more CH4 and the same amount of OH, the CH4 lasts longer in the atmosphere.
 So, per modeling, the CH4 lasts 7.3 to 13 years rather than 5.9 to 9.2 years before all that thermogenic CH4 was emitted (Holmes 2018).
 The CO2 directly emitted and created via hydroxyl oxidation often exceeds the photosynthetic capacity to fix this CO2.
 That excess compounds and increases atmospheric CO2 levels.
 Excess CO2 that exceeds the carbon cycle can take up to a thousand years to break down.

-Understanding that different greenhouse gases have different lifespans and that different sources of greenhouse gases (biogenic versus thermogenic) impact atmospheric loads differently was something just recently recognized by the IPCC in their latest 6th Assessment as follows on p.
+Understanding that different greenhouse gases have different lifespans and that different sources of greenhouse gases (biogenic versus thermogenic) impact atmospheric loads differently was something just recently recognized by the IPCC in their latest 6th Assessment as follows in Chapter 7 on p.
 122:

 And as follows from p.
 123: